higherkindness/mu-scala/docs/src/main/tut/README.md

 sbt idlGen
 ```

-Using the example above, the result would be placed at `/src/main/resources/proto/service.proto`, in the case that the scala file is named as `service.scala`.
+Using the example above, the resulting Protobuf IDL would be placed at `/src/main/resources/proto/service.proto`, in the case that the scala file is named as `service.scala`.
 The content should be similar to:

 ```
 // This file has been automatically generated for use by